Women Sports Organizational Structures prior to the NCAA

 1904 Louise Wright replaces Pearl Norvell as Director of Physical Training.
 She helps organize a student-run Women’s Athletic Association to coordinate all UT women’s sports.

-She is instrumental in starting the tradition of awarding letters to Tennis players in 1904 and basketball players in 1906.
+She was instrumental in starting the tradition of awarding letters to Tennis players in 1904 and basketball players in 1906.

 Texas women host their first out-of-town competition.
 The Texan promotes the game as a contest between Baylor and Texas, but the game is actually against Belton High School.
 Texas wins 12-6.